pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

     For example, in the example above we leave a silent buffer of 0.5 seconds between the prompt finishing and the recording starting to avoid bleedover between the two.

-Various other prompts and controls are available in the PsyNet package:
+Various other prompts and controls are available in the PsyNet package (see `API documentation <https://psynetdev.gitlab.io/PsyNet/api/modular_page.html>`_ for more details):

 - ``VideoPrompt`` - Plays a video.
 - ``ColorPrompt`` - Displays a color.